bparanj/crystal/electronics/emp.md

    - Potential use as a weapon to disrupt critical infrastructure
    - Risks from large-scale natural events like severe solar storms

 An Electromagnetic Pulse (EMP) is a burst of electromagnetic radiation.
 It can occur naturally, like from lightning, or be man-made, such as from a nuclear explosion or specialized EMP weapon.
-Here are the key points about EMPs in electronics:

-1. Nature of EMPs: EMPs consist of short bursts of electromagnetic energy.
+1. Nature of EMPs:

+EMPs consist of short bursts of electromagnetic energy.
 They span a broad range of frequencies and can disrupt electronic equipment.

 2. Causes: